 Who are these tormentors?
 These tormentors in my view are demonic spirits to which a person opened the doors to because of a lack of forgiveness.

 The scriptures also read that bitterness can defile a person:

 (Hebrews 12:14-15) “14 Follow peace with all men, and holiness, without which no man shall see the Lord:15 Looking diligently lest any man fail of the grace of God; lest any root of bitterness springing up trouble you, and thereby many be defiled;“

 I take it to be defiled in a spiritual sense.
-When one holds onto bitterness that just rolls the red carpet for the enemy to come in.
+When one holds onto bitterness, that just rolls the red carpet out for the enemy to come in.

-There are many other scriptures that reads similar that we should put away bitterness and lack of forgiveness:
+There are many other scriptures that read similarly that we should put away bitterness and lack of forgiveness: